 Please select category from the dropdown list below.

 Disability can be defined as a limitation, restriction or impairment which has lasted, or is likely to last, for at least six months and restricts everyday activities .
-It can be considered in terms of the nature of the impairment (such as sight and hearing impairments, difficulties with mobility, or brain damage) and the interaction between the individual's health condition and their environment .
+It can be considered in terms of the nature of the impairment in body structure or function, a limitation in activities (such as mobility and communication), a restriction in participation (involvement in life situations, such as work, education and social interaction), and the affected person’s physical and social environment .
 A profound or severe core-activity limitation refers to ‘a specified condition for which the person requires help or supervision in one or more core activities (e.g. self-care, mobility or communication)’ .

 According to counts collected by the ABS as part of the 2011 Census, around 29,559 Indigenous people (5.4%) needed assistance with core activities (i.e. had a profound/core activity restriction) .
-The need for assistance with core activities generally increased with age among both Indigenous and non-Indigenous people, with the proportions requiring assistance higher among Indigenous people than those among their non-Indigenous counterparts for all age-groups (Table 29).
-The proportion of Indigenous males needing assistance with core activities was higher than that of Indigenous females up to the 65 years and older age-group, but the reverse was true beyond that age.
+The need for assistance with core activities generally increased with age among both Indigenous and non-Indigenous people, with the proportions requiring assistance higher among Indigenous people than among their non-Indigenous counterparts for all age-groups (Table 30).
+The proportion of Indigenous males needing assistance with core activities was higher than for Indigenous females up to the 65 years and older age-group, but the reverse was true beyond that age.

 |Source: Derived from ABS, 2013 , ABS, 2001 |

-The proportion of profound/core activity restriction among Indigenous people varied slightly with the remoteness of residence in 2008 .
+In 2008, the proportion of profound/core activity restriction among Indigenous people varied slightly with the remoteness of residence .
 The highest proportions of Indigenous people with a profound/severe core activity restriction were in major cities (9.0%) and very remote areas (8.9%); the lowest proportion was in remote areas (6.7%).

-The 2008 NATSISS provided information broad categories of types of disability: sight/hearing/speech; physical; intellectual; psychological; type not specified .
+The 2008 NATSISS provided information on broad categories of types of disability: sight/hearing/speech; physical; intellectual; psychological; type not specified .
 Among Indigenous people aged 15 years and over, 33% reported a physical disability, 17% reported a disability affecting sight/hearing/speech, and 7.7% reported an intellectual disability .
+In 2012-13, physical disability was the most common disability type for Indigenous adults living in non-remote areas (32%) followed by ‘sight, hearing, speech’ (20%) .

 Increasing the access to disability services for the Indigenous population is one of the priority areas identified by the National Disability Agreement (NDA), developed by the Council of Australian Governments (COAG) to improve the outcomes for Indigenous people with disability .
 The National Indigenous access framework forms part of the NDA and aims to ensure that the needs of Indigenous people with disability are addressed through accessible and appropriate service delivery .
 NDA services include accommodation support, community support, community access, respite and employment services .